Non Deductible IRA vs Brokerage Account – Which is Better?

 This is because any gains you see from the investments in a non-deductible IRA will be taxed at ordinary income tax rates when you withdrawal the money in retirement.
 Compare this to a standard brokerage account where gains are taxed at long term capital gains rates.

-Ordinary income tax rates are potentially much higher than the long term capital gains tax rates.
+Federal income tax rates are much higher than the long term capital gains tax rates.
 Your exact tax rates will depend on your other sources of income.
-But for example, here are the tax rates that the gains on a non-deductible IRA would be subject to in 2023:
+But for example, here are the ordinary income rates that the gains on a non-deductible IRA would be subject to in 2025 for household with a married filing status:

 And for comparison, here are the tax rates for long term capital gains, which a brokerage account would be subject to:

-And then, for high income households the 15% tax rate of long term capital gains are significantly lower than income tax rates.
-For example, a household with $200,000 in taxable income would have gains from a non-deductible IRA taxed at 24%, while gains in a brokerage account would be taxed at just 15%.
+For high income households the 15% tax rate of long term capital gains are significantly lower than income tax rates.
+For example, a household with $207,000 in taxable income would have gains from a non-deductible IRA taxed at 24%.
+Whereas gains in a brokerage account are taxed at just 15%.

 Advantages of Brokerage Account Vs IRAs

-Besides the potentially lower tax burden, taxable brokerage accounts also have many more advantages:
+Besides the potentially lower tax burden, taxable brokerage accounts also have many more tax advantages:

 They allow you to tax loss harvest.
 This can provide a tax deduction of up to $3,000 for you when the stock market declines.
 While this requires a little more management over time, the tax deduction can be very valuable for high income households.
 And, this provides a tax deduction that is not available at all if you contributed to an IRA!